 - Is the teen attending a regular high school with an alternative communication system?

-- How will this system be introduced to all teachers?
+- How will this system be introduced to all teachers so that it is effective

 - Does the teen have an associated learning disability such as Autism Spectrum Disorder(ASD) or Attention Deficit Hyperactivity Disorder(ADHD) and if so what further levels of challenge does this place on the teen with ID and their communication capabilities.